Ray Liotta as Henry Hill, New York mob associate and club owner

 Henry’s suit coat has a welted breast pocket and two flapped hip pockets that slant slightly back.
 The double rear vents rise to Henry’s natural waist.

 The flat front suit trousers rise high on Henry’s waist with a straight fly and sharp creases down each slightly tapered leg to the plain-hemmed, full break bottoms.
 The slanted side pockets are visible, but Henry only removes the jacket when digging Batts’ grave so it’s hard to determine the rear pocket situation.
-He wears a slim black leather belt through the trousers’ belt loops.
+He wears a black leather belt with a steel single-prong buckle through the trousers’ belt loops.

 Henry wears a black shirt, a popular choice for a casual suit on a night out, created for the film by Geneva Custom Shirts of New York.
 Geneva confirmed via Instagram in March 2018 that the material for this particular shirt was Swiss voile.
 Broken white edge stitching is visible on the shirt’s wide placket in close-up shots, and the white mother-of-pearl buttons provide a nice contrast against the black shirting in lieu of a tie.